-- We may keep some other records for an extended period of time.
-For example, it is current best practice to keep financial records for a minimum period of 7 years to support HMRC audits.
+- we may keep some other records for an extended period of time (for example, it is current best practice to keep financial records for a minimum period of seven years to support HMRC audits).

 What are your rights in regards to your personal data?

-- The right to data portability.
-You have the right to request that we transfer some of your data to another controller, for example to another church.
+- The right to data portability – you have the right to request that we transfer some of your data to another data controller (e.g. to another Church).
 We will comply with your request, where it is feasible to do so, within one month of receiving your request.

-- The right to lodge a complaint with the Information Commissioner’s Office.
-You can contact the Information Commissioners Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+- The right to lodge a complaint with the Information Commissioner’s Office – you can contact the Information Commissioners Office via telephone: 0303 123 1113 or via the internet: https://ico.org.uk/global/contact-us/ or via post: The Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

 Transfer of Data Abroad

-Any electronic personal data transferred to countries or territories outside the EU will only be placed on systems complying with measures giving equivalent protection of personal rights either through international agreements or contracts approved by the European Union.
-Our website is also accessible from overseas so on occasion some personal data (for example in a newsletter) may be accessed from overseas, however it is our general practice not to publish any personal data other than names on our website or in our printed notice sheets.
+Our website is accessible from overseas so, on occasion, some personal data (for example, in a newsletter) may be accessed from overseas.
+However, it is our general practice not to publish any personal data other than names on our website or in our printed notice sheets.